Keyboard shortcuts

 Counting method

-Meek STVA more mathematically precise iterative method.
+A more mathematically precise iterative method.
 When a candidate is eliminated, votes are recounted as if that candidate was never in the race.
-Required by YDSA for officer and delegate elections.

 Quota type

-The quota is the number of votes a candidate needs to win a seat.
+The quota is the minimum number of votes a candidate needs to win a seat.
+It can be either:

 How voting works